 Revolutionary War Museum Surrenders

-SCOTT SIMON, host:
+SCOTT SIMON, Host:

 From member station WHYY in Philadelphia, Peter Crimmins reports the battle's finally come to an end.

-Suddenly this week, the National Park Service announced a deal had been struck.
+PETER CRIMMINS: Suddenly this week, the National Park Service announced a deal had been struck.
 A museum would not be built in Valley Forge, but rather at Third and Chestnut Streets in downtown Philadelphia.

 CRIMMINS: Park Service spokesman Phil Sheridan says the government is going to trade an acre of urban real estate with the ARC.

-But Lenfest says the damage was done.
+CRIMMINS: But Lenfest says the damage was done.

 CRIMMINS: However, it leaves Valley Forge kind of in the cold.
 The local Chamber of Commerce and the town council were hoping a museum would boost the number of visitors to the area.
 The Greater Philadelphia Tourism Marketing Corporation oversees both downtown Philadelphia and Valley Forge.
 CEO Meryl Levitz says Valley Forge officials could still use the downtown museum to their advantage.

-For NPR News, I'm Peter Crimmins in Philadelphia.
+CRIMMINS: For NPR News, I'm Peter Crimmins in Philadelphia.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.